-Special Use Authorizations
+Special Use Authorizations (SUAs)

-For any requests for undesignated uses on District property, it is required to submit for a SUA from the District's Land Resources Bureau.
-The SUA submittal will be reviewed to determine the compatibility of the requested use on District conservation lands.
+For any requests for undesignated uses on District property, it is required to apply for an SUA from the District's Land Resources Bureau.
+The SUA application will be reviewed by the District to determine the compatibility of the requested use on District conservation lands.

 The types of approved SUAs on the Preserve can be categorized under research opportunities, law enforcement training, and general granted access allowances.
-As previously mentioned, the approval for obtaining access to the designated trails on the Preserve for a mobility disabled person is completed through the SUA process.
+As previously mentioned, the approval for obtaining access to the designated trails on the Preserve for a mobility disabled person is also completed through the SUA process.